Editor's Note: This post has been updated with new links and content.

 Need help assessing whether or not free shipping is right for your business?

 We've all heard the term "there's no such thing as a free lunch."
 The same is true with shipping.
 There's no such thing as free shipping.
-All businesses that offer free shipping account for those costs elsewhere.
+All businesses that offer free shipping account for those shipping costs elsewhere.
+They may be hidden in the product price or be part of a wider shipping fee strategy.

 Shipping is never truly free, but it's a very powerful promotional tactic.
-Consumer behavior shows that offering your customers free shipping is a very powerful motivator and can often be the difference between a completed transaction or an abandoned cart.
+Consumer behavior shows that offering your customers free shipping is a very powerful motivator and can often be the difference between a completed transaction or cart abandonment.
+According to a 2022 study from The Baymard Institute, extra costs at check out led to 48% of abandoned orders.
+That's particularly true on eCommerce platforms like a Shopify store or for Amazon Prime members who are used to fast, free delivery.

 This post will outline some of the considerations you should make prior to offering free shipping AND some of the easy (and free) ways you can reduce your shipping costs to make "free" shipping viable.